 My prayers just always got interrupted by my to do list or I completely went blank with what to say.

 Over the years, my prayer life has grown immensely and much of that I attribute to prayer journaling.
 Journaling for me has always been an outlet.
-Whenever I felt sad, or angry, whatever emotions I was going through, my journal provided the outlet for me to express my self best.
+Whenever I felt sad, or angry, whatever emotions I was going through, my prayer journal provided the outlet for me to express my self best.
 What I like most about composing my prayers in a prayer notebook however is being able to look back and reflect on past prayers and see how God has truly been working in my life through answered prayers.

 A prayer notebook became the solution to a more vibrant prayer life.